Steady-state bifurcation analysis of a strong nonlinear atmospheric vorticity equation: Abstract

 \section{Abstract}

-The quasi-geostrophic equation or the Euler equation with dissipation studied in the present paper is a simplified form of the atmospheric circulation model introduced by Charney and DeVore [J. Atmos.
+The atmospheric vorticity equation studied in the present paper is a simplified form of the atmospheric circulation model introduced by Charney and DeVore [J. Atmos.
 Sci.
-36(1979), 1205-1216] on the existence of multiple steady states to the understanding of the persistence of atmospheric blocking.
-The fluid motion defined by the equation is driven by a zonal thermal forcing and an Ekman friction forcing measured by $\kappa>0$.
-It is proved that the steady-state solution is unique for $\kappa >1$ while multiple steady-state solutions exist for $\kappa<\kappa_{crit}$ with respect to critical value $\kappa_{crit}<1$.
-Without involvement of viscosity, the equation has strong nonlinearity as its nonlinear part contains the highest order derivative term.
-Steady-state bifurcation analysis is essentially based on the compactness, which can be simply obtained for semi-linear equations such as the Navier-Stokes equations but is not available for the quasi-geostrophic equation in the Euler formulation.
+36(1979), 1205--1216] on the existence of multiple steady states to the understanding of the persistence of atmospheric blocking.
+The fluid motion defined by the equation is driven by a zonal thermal forcing and an Ekman friction forcing measured by $\kappa$.
+It is proved that the steady-state solution is globally unique for large $\kappa$ values while multiple steady-state solutions branch off the basic steady-state solution for $\kappa<\kappa_{\rm{crit}}$ where the critical value $\kappa_{\rm{crit}}$ is less than one.
+Without involvement of viscosity, the equation has strong non-linear property as its non-linear part contains the highest order derivative term.
+Steady-state bifurcation analysis is essentially based on the compactness, which can be simply obtained for semilinear equations such as the Navier--Stokes equations but is not available for the strong nonlinear vorticity equation in the Euler formulation.
 Therefore the Lagrangian formulation of the equation is employed to gain the required compactness.

 \